cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

   - `data/download_data.sh`: script to download data.
 Makes it easy to clone the repo, download the data and be ready to work
 - `experiments`: contains the different experiments run, the model weights... (will be explained in the following section)
 - `model/`: all the files related to creating the model (here only one) and utilities
-  - `model/model.py`: creates the deep learning model
+  - `model/model_fn.py`: creates the deep learning model
+  - `model/input_fn.py`: where you define the input data pipeline
   - `model/utils.py`: utility functions for handling hyperparams / logging
-- `input_data.py`: where you define the input data pipeline
+  - `model/training.py`: utility functions to train a model
+  - `model/evaluation.py`: utility functions to evaluate a model
 - `train.py`: train the model on the input data, and evaluate each epoch on the dev set
+- `search_hyperparams.py`: run `train.py` multiple times with different hyperparameters
+- `synthesize_results.py`: explore different experiments in a directory and display a nice table of all the results
-- `evaluate.py`: evaluate the model on the test set
+- `evaluate.py`: evaluate the model on the test set (should be run only at the end of your project)

-- `hyperparams_search.py`: run `train.py` multiple times with different hyperparameters
+__Files that you'll need to modify are `model/input_fn.py` and `model/model_fn.py`__ (in other words, the data and the model).

 ---